-27942 ADVANCED TOURISM AND LEISURE MARKETING (6cp); prerequisite 27807 Tourism and Leisure Marketing
+27942 ADVANCED TOURISM AND LEISURE MARKETING

+prerequisite 27807 Tourism and Leisure Marketing (at credit level)

-Enables students to develop a detailed knowledge of the distinctive practices associated with marketing personal services in the tourism and leisure industries: provides an appreciation of the complex interactions among the mixture of resources which combine to form tourism and leisure "products"; an understanding of the dynamic nature of marketing strategy in response to changes in the environments within which tourism and leisure activity occurs; a detailed knowledge of the nature of the markets for various tourism and leisure products; the ability to construct an information and control system applicable to a leisure or tourism marketing organisation; and the ability to develop a detailed actionable marketing plan for a tourism or leisure service.
+Examines the distinctive practices associated with marketing services in the tourism and leisure industries.
+Gives an appreciation of the complex interactions among the mixture of resources which combine to form tourism and leisure 'products'; an understanding of the nature of the markets for various tourism and leisure products; information and control systems in leisure and tourism marketing organisations; and marketing plans for tourism or leisure services.

-27943 SOCIOLOGY OF LEISURE (6cp); prerequisite 27712 Leisure Theory
+27943 SOCIOLOGY OF LEISURE